lat9/email_address_exporter/readme.txt

 Add-On: Email Address Exporter Admin Tool
-Designed for: Zen Cart v1.5.5+
+Designed for: Zen Cart v1.5.6+

 Created by: DrByte
-Some revisions added by: Swifty8078, Ooba_Scott, That Software Guy
+Some revisions added by: Swifty8078, Ooba_Scott, That Software Guy and lat9

 Donations:  Please support ZenCart!  paypal@zen-cart.com  - Thank you!
 ===========================================================